mni: Code in the Wild

 The internet always introduces uncertainty, even if it makes the internet much more dynamic.
 Mobile data can be slow, public or even private routers can have malware.
 AWS outages can famously take down smart fridges or prevent people from entering their smart homes.
 Can we explore an edge so remote that every website on the internet being offline would not affect it?

-Entropy in the World
+link Entropy in the World

 Code, under the Von Neumann architecture, is simply data, and data is simply information.
 Information does not fundamentally depend on a global internet, even if it is significantly enhanced by it.
 Information also does not depend on a physical device.
 Information does not even depend on something physical!
 But we’re getting ahead of ourselves.